A Bayesian Nonparametric Approach to Species Sampling Problems with Ordering: Introduction

-Besides population genetics, we discuss other two contexts where SSPs with ordering arise naturally: citations to academic articles and online purchases of items.
+Besides population genetics, SSPs with ordering arise in at least other two contexts: i) citations to academic articles and ii) online purchases of items.
 In the context of citations to academic articles, with articles being ordered according to their publication's dates, one may be interested in the frequency of citations to the oldest paper.
-Citation data are often studied in the framework of citation networks, thus allowing to study the movement of ideas in academic fields or examine scholars' influence \citep{Por(17)}.
+Citation data are often analyzed in the framework of citation networks to study the movement of ideas in academic fields or examine scholars' influence \citep{Por(17)}.
 Incorporating knowledge of articles' age permits the investigation of the effects of time on the number of citations \citep{Haj(05)} and to answer questions such as ``are older papers more frequently cited than newer papers?''.
-Assuming that each citation represents an observation, that the article cited represents a species, and that the order of the cited article is determined by its publication's date, we may apply our BNP approach to predict the frequency of citations to the oldest article in future observations.
-In the context of online purchases of items, species are represented by the items purchased, with items being ordered according to their costs, as well as by a generic independent measure of popularity.
-In particular, we may apply our BNP approach to study of the distribution of the most popular item in future purchases, which is particularly relevant in order to plan changes in marketing strategies.
+Assuming that each citation represents an observation, that the article cited represents a species, and that the order of the cited article is determined by its publication's date, we may apply our BNP approach in order to predict the frequency of citations to the oldest article in future observations.
+In the context of online purchases of items, species' labels are represented by the items purchased, with items being ordered according to their costs, as well as by a generic independent measure of popularity.
+In such a context, we may apply our BNP approach to study the distribution of the most popular item in future purchases, which is particularly relevant in order to plan suitable changes in the current marketing strategies.